USING IRONOCR

 A Quick Introduction to OCR

 Optical Character Recognition, or OCR, is a technology that allows computers to read and understand text from images or scanned documents.
-By converting handwritten or printed text into machine-readable text, OCR enables you to store, process, and analyze the information contained in physical documents.
+By converting printed text into machine-readable text, OCR enables you to store, process, and analyze the information contained in physical documents.

 2. Introduction to IronOCR